Knee Ligament Repair

 When ligaments are damaged, the knee joint may become unstable.
 Ligament damage often happens from a sports injury.
 A torn ligament severely limits proper knee movement.
 This results in the inability to pivot, turn, or twist the leg.
 Surgery is a choice to fix a torn ligament if other treatment does not work.

 The ligaments in the knee connect the femur (thighbone) to the tibia (shin bone).
 There are 4 major ligaments in the knee:

 - Anterior cruciate ligament (ACL).
 This ligament controls rotation and forward movement of the tibia (shin bone).

 - Posterior cruciate ligament (PCL).
 This ligament controls backward movement of the tibia (shin bone).

 - Medial collateral ligament (MCL).
 This ligament gives stability to the inner knee.

 - Lateral collateral ligament (LCL).
 This ligament gives stability to the outer knee.

 Why might I need a knee ligament repair?

 The ACL is located toward the front of the knee.
-It is the most common ligament to be injured.
+It's the most common ligament to be injured.
 The ACL is often stretched or torn during a sudden twisting motion (when the feet stay planted one way, but the knees turn the other way).
 Skiing, basketball, and football are sports that have a higher risk of ACL injuries.

 The PCL is located toward the back of the knee.
-It is also a common knee ligament to be injured.
+It's also a common knee ligament to be injured.
 But the PCL injury usually happens with sudden, direct impact, such as in a car accident or during a football tackle.